IAR 80: Further development

-IAR realized that the Mistral Major was at the limits of its development potential even by the middle of 1941, when the 1000A model reached the same ultimate output as the original Gnome-Rhône versions.
+IAR realized that the Mistral Major was at the limits of its development potential even by the middle of 1941, when the 1000A model reached the same ultimate output as the original Gnome-Rhône engines.
 An ongoing program to fit the IAR 80 with a more powerful engine had been in the works for most of the design's lifetime, but this proved to be a fruitless endeavor.

 The most obvious choice for a new engine would have been the BMW 801 used in the Focke-Wulf Fw 190.
-This engine produced a full 600 hp more power, and although it was heavier, it was of roughly the same size as the K14.
+This engine produced a full 600 hp more power, and although it was heavier, it was of roughly the same size as the IAR K14.
 IAR engineers estimated that a BMW powered IAR 80 would have a maximum speed of at least 600 km/h.
-But, as always, the Germans were unable to supply the engine as every example coming off the line was needed for installation in a German airframe.
+But the Germans were unable to supply the engine as every example coming off the line was needed for installation in a German airframe.
 Licensed production was likewise out of the question, the engine production was in the midst of being ramped and the demand was so great that not even one set of jigs could be spared.